 Man stands in an empty ball field at home plate.
-It’s night, half a moon, maybe less.
+It’s night.
+Half a moon, maybe less.
 A few clouds scud across the sky.
-A dull glow on the horizon, some distant city.
+Dull glow on the horizon, some distant city.
 Enough light to see, but barely.
 The wind moans through the batting cages.
 Lonely.

 The man holds an old, well loved wooden bat in his right hand.
 Work boots, well worn jeans, untucked shirt, forearms scratched with many cuts, t‑shirt flecked with dark slivers of glass.
 Stubble, un-combed hair.
 Skin creased.
 Eyes intense.

 Behind him an enormous pile of lightbulbs.
 All the way behind him to the fence, twice as high as he is, they flow down to his feet, perfect in their manufacture.
 The ground directly around him covered with shattered white glass and the metal screw bottoms of broken bulbs.
 Thousands.

 Holding the bat loosely, he turns and steps back.
 Shoes crunching on broken glass in the quiet.
 He leans and reaches for the pile of bulbs, picks one up.
 Steps back to the plate, faces the mound.
 Turning the bulb in his hand, he inspects it.
 White glass, perfectly complete.
 Flipping it in his hand, he catches it by the bulb.
 In one smooth motion, he lightly tosses it up, brings the bat to his shoulder and swings mightily.

 The bat catches the bulb perfectly.
 In slow motion the bulb shatters, filament giving off the briefest small spark that dies in the night.
 The metal screw bottom flies crazily into the blackness.
 A slight stagger as he follows through the swing.
 Glass crunches again.
 He pauses, breathes, wipes his mouth.
 Turns, and selects another bulb.